 The Crown Point Railroad Grade runs 2.7 miles along a flat grade, perfect for walking, cycling or horseback riding.
 The trail is in Lake Cascade State ...

 The Indian Creek Greenbelt is an asphalt path along Indian Creek that links several of Kuna's recreational amenities, including a skate park, BMX racetrack ...

 The Stoddard Pathway is a 2-mile trail on the eastern side of Nampa, Idaho.
 The trail was built on a former rail corridor—hence its alternative name, Rails ...

 Guffey Railroad Bridge in Celebration Park—Idaho's only archeological park—is a historical crossing over Idaho's Snake River.
 The bridge was constructed ...

 The Idaho Falls Greenbelt is exactly what its name brings to mind: a green north-south connector through the city along both sides of the Snake River. ...

 Valley County Pathways, a nonprofit responsible for the rural Idaho county's ambitious trails plan, spearheaded the construction of the popular North Valley ...

 The Weiser River National Recreation Trail is a feast of desert canyons, evergreen forests and alpine meadows, following the former right-of-way of a Union ...

 The Ashton-Tetonia Trail officially opened in 2010 and extends nearly 30 miles between the towns of Ashton and Tetonia, Idaho.
-The trail occupies an abandoned ...
+The trail occupies a former ...

 The Railroad Right-of-Way Trail winds through the pristine wilderness of Idaho's Targhee National Forest.
 The sprawling forest is a unit of the even larger ...